Training event-based neural networks with exact gradients via Differentiable ODE Solving in JAX: Related Work

 For instance, Wunderlich \& Pehle~\cite{Wunderlich_2021} compute the next spike time by root-bracketing and then evaluate the analytic LIF solution.
 JAXSNN~\cite{müller2024jaxsnneventdrivengradientestimation}, following G\"oltz et al.~\cite{G_ltz_2021}, uses the Lambert–W function to compute spike times, again relying on closed-form LIF dynamics.
 Klos \& Memmersheimer~\cite{Klos_2025} extend this idea to the QIF model, where closed-form trajectories exist under certain constraints.
 Pseudo-dynamics are added for gradient continuity beyond the trial time.
 These methods are efficient and yield gradients which are exact with respect to the underlying continuous-time model, but they lack flexibility: they require closed-form solutions for state integration and spike timing and therefore cannot accommodate arbitrary neuron models.
 The MlGENN Eventprop compiler~\cite{shoesmith2025eventproptrainingefficientneuromorphic} employs a hybrid approach.
 It performs discrete Euler updates on a fixed time grid during the forward pass, while using adjoint dynamics during backpropagation to reduce memory consumption.
 The closest prior work to ours is that of Holberg et al.\cite{holberg2024exactgradientsstochasticspiking}, who developed the mathematical framework for exact gradients through Event SDEs and contributed the autodifferentiable event-handling solver to Diffrax\cite{kidger2021on}, demonstrating it on a stochastic neuron model.
 We build on the deterministic subset of this foundation, using Diffrax's differentiable ODE solving and event handling but not the stochastic extensions, to provide a general-purpose SNN framework with abstractions for defining custom neuronal and synaptic dynamics.

 Our approach occupies a middle ground between standard BPTT and fully event-based continuous-time methods.
 Like BPTT, we differentiate through the steps of the numerical solver, preserving full end-to-end autodiff and supporting arbitrary neuron dynamics without requiring closed-form solutions.
 Like event-based methods, we obtain exact spike times via root-finding, and the solver may take adaptive steps rather than following a fixed grid.
 This combination yields exact gradients with respect to the forward numerical computation while remaining agnostic to the choice of neuron model.
-Additionally, by using Diffrax's recursive checkpoint adjoint, we inherit memory-efficient checkpointing without sacrificing gradient accuracy.